The World Trade Center Survivors' Network

-The World Trade Center Survivors' Network (WTCSN) is the only organization founded by survivors specifically to serve those directly affected by the attacks on September 11, 2001.
-Our mission is to support and represent the interests of the survivors of September 11 and the subsequent rescue and recovery effort.
+The World Trade Center Survivors' Network (WTCSN) is the only organization founded by survivors to serve those directly affected by the attacks on September 11, 2001.
+Our mission is to support and represent the interests of the survivors of September 11 and ensure that we will always remember.

 Who are Survivors?

-They are all those who were present at the site of the 2001 and 1993 attacks, those who worked and lived nearby, and the rescue and recovery workers, uniformed services personnel and volunteers present the day of the attacks and in the months afterwards.
+Survivors are those who were present at the attacks of September 11, 2001, worked or lived nearby, and the rescue and recovery workers, uniformed services personnel and volunteers present on the day of the attacks and the rescue and recovery efforts in the months afterwards.

 What do we do?

-- Advocacy: We publicly represent survivors' interests and needs and make certain that their viewpoints are recognized.
+We represent survivors' interests and needs and make certain that their viewpoints are recognized.

 See the Research page for a list of links.